 How it works: You define one or more cookies using the format name=value.
 You can set multiple cookies by separating them with semicolons.
 When the media player sends the request to access the video, it will include these cookies in the request headers, just as a browser would.
 This is useful when the server requires specific cookie values to grant access to the video stream.

-To configure the player type as "webplayer", use the following line:
+To configure the player type, use the following options:

 #EXTINF:-1 group-title="Group Name" tvg-logo="https://example.com/images/logo.jpeg", Video Name 1